 - Lead trial counsel in Shire LLC, Shire Pharmaceuticals, Inc. and Shire USA, Inc. v.
 KemPharm, Inc., et al, patent ownership/antitrust, case settled on confidential terms.

 - Co-lead trial counsel in multiple patent litigations (involving eight patents) on behalf of Broadcom in Broadcom Corp. v.
 Qualcomm, Inc., relating to semiconductors for cellular telephones.
 (Multi-suit campagin settled for $891 million).

-- Lead counsel in numerous IPR victories.
+- Lead counsel in over 60 IPRs with numerous pre-institution and post-institution victories.

 - Lead counsel in Lanham Act trial on behalf of Ashley Furniture, Industries against Laura Ashley, Inc. and Laura Ashley Holdings, plc.
 (Confidential Arbitration Award).

 - Lead counsel in successful appeal to the U.S. Court of Appeals for the Federal Circuit, In re Stepan Co., No. 2010-1261 (Oct.
 2011).